APPLYING FOR JOBS

 Ready to embark on finding a job in forestry?
 Have a look on our Jobs page under ‘Careers’ on this site and you will see a wide range of jobs under Trademe jobs and Seek

 The job specifications you see should allow you to tidy up your CV and make sure you are ready for your interview.

 WHAT EMPLOYERS ARE LOOKING FOR

-Some jobs obviously require specific skills and experience, but in other cases, employers will be willing to train people who have the right general qualities and attitude.
+Some jobs require specific skills, experience and maybe qualifications.
+In other cases employers will be willing to train people who have the right general qualities and attitude.

-- reliable, honest, punctual and with a good work ethic
+- Reliability, honesty and a good work ethic.

-If you can provide good references from previous employers or someone who knows you well, that will be a big help.
+Assemble and provide references from previous employers and/or from someone who knows you well.

 Note that the forestry sector is a drug-free workplace.

 You may be able to apply for some jobs by phone, txt or through a website.
 You may be lucky enough to get a trial this way, but the idea is for you to get a face to face interview with your potential employer.
 This will usually involve sending or emailing your CV and other information about yourself.